rizinorg/website/content/posts/auto-sync/index.md

 - Be correct.
 And if it isn't, it should be easy to test and spot the error (in our case we want to compare the output directly to `llvm-objdump`).
 - Provide a single API for multiple architectures.
-- Support niche architectures or be relatively easy to extend with them.
+- Support niche architectures or make it relatively easy to add them.
 - Apart from the text disassembly, provide additional information about the operands and other meta-data.
 - Be easy to update when new processor extensions come out.
 - Relatively lightweight.
-- Written in C or any other language that is easy to integrate into C/C++ software (specific needed by Rizin/Cutter)
+- Written in C or any other language that is easy to integrate into C/C++ software (specifically needed by Rizin/Cutter)

 One of the first disassembler engines which was capable of some of those points was Capstone.
 Quynh Nguyen Anh, the author of Capstone, figured that all the information we need, is basically